jackadam1981/ChromeEc/docs/ec_terms.md

 *   **I/O Expander**{#ioexpander}

-    An [I2C](#i2c) slave device that provides additional GPIO signals (anywhere from 8 - 32 signals).
-GPIOs behind an I/O expander are written and read using I2C register accesses from the I2C master.
+    An [I2C](#i2c) peripheral device that provides additional GPIO signals (anywhere from 8 - 32 signals).
+GPIOs behind an I/O expander are written and read using I2C register accesses from the I2C controller in the EC.

 *   **I2C - Inter-Integrated Circuit**{#i2c}

     A 2-wire synchronous communication bus, consisting of a clock signal and a bidirectional data signal.
-An I2C bus typically contains one master device and one more slave devices.
+An I2C bus typically contains one controller device and one more peripheral devices.
 The I2C standard defines supported clock speeds of 100 KHz and 400 KHz.
 The full [I2C Specification] is available from NXP (formerly Phillips).

 *   **LED - Light Emitting Diode**{#led}

     A Light Emitting Diode is a semiconductor that emits light when current flows through it.

 *   **LPC - [Low Pin Count bus]**{#lpc}